Tsiri/RHEIA/paper/paper.md

 # Statement of need

-A Statement of Need section that clearly illustrates the research purpose of the software.
+In design optimization of renewable energy systems, incorporating hydrogen systems is still an anomaly and often only deterministic model parameters are assumed [@Eriksson2017].
+This brings forward designs that are highly sensitive to real-world uncertainties and result in a drastic mismatch between simulated and actual performances.

-In design optimization of renewable energy systems, incorporating hydrogen systems is still an anomaly [@Eriksson2017] and often only deterministic model parameters are assumed.
-When uncertainties are considered, the applications are often limited to linear models with a handful of uncertainties (<5), characterized by generic ranges.
-Combined, these assumptions bring forward designs that are highly sensitive to real-world uncertainties and result in a drastic mismatch between simulated and actual performances.
+Alternatively, robust design optimization considers uncertainties in design optimization and yielded improved design quality in structural mechanics, aerospace and automobile applications over the last two decades [@Chatterjee2017].
-Handling a large set of uncertainties leads to computational issues.
+Ensuring the computational tractability of quantifying the uncertainty during design optimization is suggested through surrogate modelling techniques, but the applications are limited [@Chatterjee2017].
 To fill these research gaps, RHEIA provides a multi-objective robust design optimization algorithm, for which the computational burden of uncertainty quantification is tackled by the Polynomial Chaos Expansion algorithm.
 In addition, RHEIA includes Python-based system models for the main valorization pathways of hydrogen: power-to-fuel, power-to-power and power-to-mobility.
 The significant techno-economic and environmental uncertainties for these models are characterized based on scientific literature.
+Finally, RHEIA allows to connect your own models to the robust design optimization and uncertainty quantification algorithm.

 A list of key references, including to other software addressing related needs.
 Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline.